-Someone who is afraid of the sight of blood may also experience these symptoms upon seeing the blood of an animal.
-It doesn't necessarily have to be human blood that evokes a strong reaction.
+Someone afraid of blood may also experience these symptoms when seeing the blood of an animal.
+It doesn't have to be human blood to evoke a strong reaction.

 A person who has hemophobia may prefer to live a sedentary lifestyle.
-They're relatively inactive life because they're probably scared that exercise or sports could injure them, which might lead to bleeding.
-If they bleed, it could land them in the doctor's office or hospital, where there is more blood around.
-It's sad to think about because the person might otherwise be able to enjoy outdoor activities, but fear limits them.
+They may avoid activities such as exercise or sports for fear of injury, which might lead to bleeding.
+They may worry that if they bleed, it could land them in the doctor's office or a hospital, where they might see even more blood.
+Thus, this fear can significantly limit one’s enjoyment of life.

-One treatment for hemophobia is to increase an individual's blood pressure.
-By increasing it, this will decrease the chance that their blood pressure will drop, and that they'll faint.
+One treatment for hemophobia is to increase the person’s blood pressure to decrease the chance that their blood pressure will drop at the sight of blood, causing them to faint.

-The applied tension method works well on homophobia rather than relaxation techniques, which is effective on those suffering from other phobias.
-Hemophobia is different from other since the top priority is to prevent the person from fainting.
+In addition, the applied tension method works well with hemophobia compared to relaxation techniques, which are effective with those experiencing other phobias.
+However, hemophobia is different from other phobias, as the top priority is preventing the person from fainting.
 Squeezing a person's muscle groups into knots is one way to raise their blood pressure.
-It works well in situations where a person is at risk of fainting, such as receiving an injection or blood draw at the doctor's office.
-Imagine practicing relaxation techniques for a phobia that already leads to fainting.
-It doesn't make sense to lower your blood pressure when you feel faint.
-It's no wonder experts in the field came up with a different method for coping with a strong physical reaction to a phobia.
+It works well in situations where a person is at risk of fainting, such as when receiving an injection or getting blood drawn at a doctor's office.

 Tips For A Successful Application Of The Applied Tension Technique

-If you're still getting used to using the applied tension technique, you may still faint at first when placed into a situation involving a hemophobia trigger, like getting your blood drawn.
-If you do faint, you can recover faster if you can lie down and elevate your feet.
+If you're using the applied tension technique, you may still be at risk of fainting when placed in a situation involving a hemophobia trigger, such as getting your blood drawn.
+If you start to feel faint, you will recover faster if you lie down and elevate your feet.

 It's important to remember that tensing your arm while receiving an injection can make the injection more painful.
-Instead, relax the arm that is receiving the injection, and focus on tensing the other parts of your body to avoid fainting.
-It may be difficult to master at first, but it's essential that you practice doing this before going getting an injection.
+Instead, relax the arm receiving the injection, and focus on tensing the other parts of your body to avoid fainting.
+This technique may be challenging to master at first, so it helps to practice before getting an injection.

-You can still use applied tension on the arm that is getting the injection both before and after the procedure; however, you need to remember to release the tension in that arm while the needle is administered.
-If during the injection, you notice yourself developing a headache while using the applied tension technique, try to reduce the amount of strain you're putting on your muscles or the time your spend tensing them.
+You can use applied tension on the arm getting the injection both before and after the procedure; however, you need to remember to release the tension in that arm while the needle is administered.
+If, during the injection, you notice yourself developing a headache while using the applied tension technique, try to reduce the amount of strain you're putting on your muscles or the time you spend tensing them.

 Use the applied tension technique when you recognize a fainting spell about to come on.
 You may experience lightheadedness as a warning sign before your blood pressure is about to drop.
-Harness this feeling and start your applied tension techniques to prevent fainting before it's too late.
+Learn to identify this feeling, and start your applied tension techniques to prevent fainting before it's too late.

-Do not get discouraged.
-Applied tension may sound simple, but it's crucial to practice both the timing of the technique and relaxing the arm that's receiving the injection while simultaneously tensing the rest of your body.
-It's a tricky skill to master but keep working at it, and you'll get better and better.
-Sources:
+Above all, do not get discouraged.
+Applied tension may sound simple, but it's crucial to practice both the timing of the technique and relaxing the arm receiving the injection while simultaneously tensing the rest of your body.
+It's a tricky skill to master, but keep working at it, and you'll get better and better.